Martins6/Martins6/README.md

-I'm a Data Scientist | Machine Learning Engineer.
+I'm a Machine Learning Engineer and AI Researcher.

 :books: Academic background:
   - BSc in Statistics.